bitcoin-s/bitcoin-s/docs/wallet/wallet-callbacks.md

            feeRateApi = ConstantFeeRateProvider(SatoshisPerVirtualByte.one),
            creationTime = Instant.now)

-// Finally, we can add the callbacks to our wallet wallet.addCallbacks(exampleCallbacks)
+// Finally, we can add the callbacks to our wallet config walletConf.addCallbacks(exampleCallbacks)

 // Then to trigger the event we can run val exampleTx = Transaction(